Gandang Gabi, Vice!

-The program was originally intended for only one season consisting of thirteen episodes, but after the announcement of the show's planned ending on February 19, 2012, due to the enormous feedback requesting the show's renewal, it was announced that the show's supposed end was only to be the finale of the first season, and that the show will continue with a second season the following week.
-During early incarnations, Gandang Gabi, Vice! initially tagged as "the Trending Capital of the Philippines" due to its consistent trending on micro-social networking site Twitter.

-Due to the lockdown caused by the COVID-19 pandemic in the Philippines, replays of previous episodes of the show were aired from March 15, 2020 until the temporary shutdown of ABS-CBN.
-This is because of the suspension of airing live entertainment shows and taping by the network, which resulted in the postponement of the airing of the replacement show Everybody, Sing!.
+Gandang Gabi, Vice (lit. 'good evening, Vice'), also known by its initials GGV, is a Philippine television talk show broadcast by ABS-CBN.
+Hosted by Vice Ganda, it aired on the network's Yes Weekend line-up from May 22, 2011 to March 8, 2020, replacing Star Power and was replaced by Super Kapamilya Blockbusters.

 History

 The show frequently opens with an opening act composing of a song either performed by Vice Ganda or another featured musician, and a dance performance onstage (commonly dancers and finalists from Vice Ganda's program It's Showtime.)
 Afterwards, the host introduces the show and the featured guests in the episode, including an unidentified guest who will star on the show later.
 After a commercial, guests are introduced during each of the show's segments.
 One segment, titled Vice Advice, features Vice and his guest/s giving advice to citizens onstage or from the show's official site in the social networking sites Facebook and Twitter.
 The segment ends with a composed song likewise giving a message to the latter.
 This segment changed its format on the show's fifth episode.
 In the new format, Vice will draw questions in a crystal ball containing questions that were posted by the followers on the show's Twitter and he will try to answer hilariously as many questions as he can for one minute.
 After that, he will present a certain issue and will ask an audience his/her opinion regarding the issue.
 The segment still ends with a composed song pertaining to the issue tackled.

 After all guests have been interviewed, Vice closes the show with a challenge, wherein audience members participate in a game or prank to win various prizes.
 All segments are serenaded by a band led by musical director Marvin Querido.